lolmaus/ember-cli-stained-by-children/README.md

 ## Usage

-In your model:
+In your parent model:

-1. Import `stained-by-children/mixin`.
+1. Import `stained-by-children/stained-by-children` (path has changed in 0.3!).
 2. Extend your model with the mixin.
 3. Apply `stains: true` to the relationships whose dirtiness should affect your model's dirtiness: